 There’s plenty of reasons for a software developer to write.
 Writing regularly has certainly created some contacts and opened a couple of doors for me.

-And there’s nothing more satisfying than seeing the buddies at work reading your blog to solve the problem they’re currently having :).
+And there’s nothing more satisfying than seeing the co-workers in the office reading your blog to solve the problem they’re currently having :).

 Why Should I Write for reflectoring?